Contributed By Arnold & Porter

 An application for a UK national MA must be made to the MHRA and must include the particulars and research data or justifications for exceptions that are described in the HMRs.
 Following Brexit, UK MAs are split into various types, depending on the parts of the UK to which they apply.

-A number of new routes have been introduced post-Brexit to allow for the quick recognition of products that are approved in the EU, and to allow greater flexibility in UK procedures (such as a “rolling review” that permits the submission of an application in modules).
+A number of new routes have been introduced post-Brexit to allow for the quick recognition of products that are approved in the other major markets, including the EU, and to allow greater flexibility in UK procedures (such as a “rolling review” that permits the submission of an application in modules).

 Medical Devices

 As of 1 January 2021, there is a new route to place a device on the Great Britain market, with an accompanying mark based on the requirements derived from current EU legislation: the UKCA.
-EU CE marking (the acronym for the French “Conformité Européenne” or “European conformity”) will continue to be recognised in Great Britain, and certificates issued by EU-recognised Notified Bodies will continue to be valid for the Great Britain market, until 31 December 2024.
+EU CE marking (the acronym for the French “Conformité Européenne” or “European conformity”) will continue to be recognised in Great Britain, and certificates issued by EU-recognised Notified Bodies will continue to be valid for the Great Britain market, up to June 2030.

 EU rules will continue to apply in Northern Ireland, and EU CE marking is required.
 In addition, if the manufacturer chooses to use a UK Notified Body for mandatory third-party conformity assessment for purposes of the Northern Ireland market, the UKNI mark must be applied in addition to the CE mark.